DaniPopes/const-hex/README.md

 The following benchmarks were ran on an AMD Ryzen 9 7950X, compiled with `1.78.0-nightly (a4472498d 2024-02-15)` on `x86_64-unknown-linux-gnu`.

-You can run these benchmarks with `./benches/bench/gen-data.py && cargo bench --features std` on a nightly compiler.
+You can run these benchmarks with `cargo bench --features std` on a nightly compiler.

 ```log